euwbah/musescore-xen-tuner/README.md

 `1 3 23` signifies that the ligature `SHARP_THREE_ARROWS_UP` (SymbolCode 23) is to be applied to replace the symbols that compose the degrees 1 and 3 for the 1st and 2nd accidental chains respectively.

 > :warning: The ligature degrees must be stated in order of which the accidental chains are declared in the ligature.
 If you specify `lig(2,1)` in the first line instead, then `1 3 23` denotes degree 1 for the **second chain**, and degree 3 for the **first chain**.
+>
+> **You cannot reuse Symbol Codes** that are already being used in any accidental chain.
+Each symbol of a ligature must be unique from symbols in other ligatures and accidentals.

 This means that if some note has an accidental vector of `[1,3,2]` (sharp + 3 syntonic commas + 2 7-commas).
 The plugin will find that there is an exact match in the 1st and 2nd chains of `[1,3,2]` to the `1 3` ligature vector, and thus the `1 3` part gets ligatured as SymbolCode 23 (`SHARP_THREE_ARROWS_UP`).